Greatnex1/social-media-api/README.md

 Social Media Api

-A social  media api that enable users to post, comment, follow users, unfollow users, like posts.
+A social  media REST api that enable users to post, comment, follow users, unfollow users, like posts.

 How to install this project: clone repository, open in intellij or visual studio code.
 This project is built on java(version 11), maven build tool and springboot an extension of spring framework.